Spontaneous CP violation in the D_5-symmetric four-Higgs-doublet models: Real vacua

 $\bullet$ \textbf{Inert vacua}

-Now, let us discuss the Inert vacua among the real vacua.
-Firstly, we consider the scenario where only one of the $v_i$ is zero.
-Taking $v_1 = 0$ as an example, the vevs can be denoted as $(0, v_2, v_3, v_4)$.
-In this case, Eq.~(\ref{Rmu1v1}) no longer holds; instead, the original stationarity condition $\frac{\partial V}{\partial v_1} = 0$ is used to obtain:
+We now discuss the inert vacua among the real vacua.
+First, we consider the case in which only one of the $v_i$ is zero.
+Taking $v_1 = 0$ as an example, the vevs are given by $(0, v_2, v_3, v_4)$.
+In this case, Eq.~(\ref{Rmu1v1}) no longer applies; instead, we use the original stationarity condition $\frac{\partial V}{\partial v_1} = 0$ to obtain:

 Furthermore, the expression for $\mu_1^2$ (\ref{Rmu1v2}) is automatically consistent, while the two expressions for $\mu_2^2$ (\ref{Rmu2v3}) and (\ref{Rmu2v4}) still need to satisfy the consistency condition (\ref{rmu2mmu2}).
-We found that this vacuum does not leads to $\lambda_{13}=0$ or $\lambda_{14}=0$ under these constraints, and it is a solution of the model.
-For other real vacua where only one of the $v_i$ is zero, the situation is similar due to the permutation of the indices, and all such vacua satisfy the requirements of the model.
+We find that this vacuum does not lead to $\lambda_{13}=0$ or $\lambda_{14}=0$ under these constraints and is a solution of the model.
+For other real vacua in which only one of the $v_i$ is zero, the situation is similar by permutation of the indices, and all such vacua satisfy the requirements of the model.
+Moreover, we have examined special cases where some of the $|v_i|$ are equal.
+We find that although the constraints can be simplified, their number is not reduced, and the same holds for the complex vacua discussed later; hence, we do not elaborate further on these special vacua in this paper.